 HLE: 2 - All HCA teachers and staff are provided and have availability to technology and technological resources that allows the delivery of a high quality instruction.
 HLE2.1 Instructional Technology and Tech Cadre training and development, including Jupiter Grades and Turnitin Site Licenses for Jupiter and Turnitin, I can Learn Math, Cyber High, APEX, Online Medical journals.
 HCA continues to make available to all teachers technology and technological resources.
-This year our math department stopped using "I can learn" as a math support intervention, and purchased new licences for a math program called "TENMARKS" for extra support for our students.
+This year Khan Acadmey was used for extra support for our students.
 SUSDs move to use CYBER HIGH for a credit recovery program, also resulted in HCA purchasing licences for CYBER HICH, and maintaining licenses for those students continuing to need the APEX recovery program for specific classes that are not offered in CYBER HIGH.

 HLE: 5 - Health Services to provide student and families with appropriate health services interventions to be healthy and more able to learn HCA retained health services and retained a 20% school nurse position.
 Due to increased costs for staffing in all areas Estimated Actuals were higher than Budgeted Expenditures.

 HLE5.1 Subacute Health Care Services Response and Management was provided and, due to increased costs for staffing in all areas Estimated Actuals were higher than Budgeted Expenditures.

 HLE 6.1 Counseling Services for Social Emotional, Behavioral and Academic Learning Supports, and A-G course completion were provided at increased levels.
 The addition of a second high school guidance counselor, as well as an increase in the overall costs of staffing for such positions, accounted for an increase in Estimated Actual over Budgeted Expenditures.